pranavk/gist-cli/README.md

 # Scope
 - Currently only anonymous gists are posted to github via this tool.
 The script needs to be extended for adding authentication for user based gists.
-- Currently pipelines are not supported, the gist is taken from the file.
-Support may be added to take input from pipelines also.